The best arts and crafts for toddlers are simple and open-ended, allowing for exploration of the materials and the world around them.

 We’ve all heard that, right?
 Especially as it relates to children’s art.
 I first heard it from MaryAnn Kohl, friend, and author of more than two dozen books on kids’ art.

-As the adult, you can guide her in her art explorations as you guide her interactions with the rest of the world—with loving awareness that she is actively forming her foundations for living and being in this world.
+As the adult, you can guide your toddler’s art explorations as you guide his/her interactions with the rest of the world—with loving awareness that your child is actively forming foundations for living and being in this world.

-You can keep her safe by supervising closely and encouraging her to put the art materials on the paper rather than in her mouth.
+Keep toddlers safe by supervising closely and giving reminders to put the art materials on the paper rather than in the mouth.

 “The paintbrush goes on the paper, not in the mouth.”